anadis504/tiralabra-maze/Documentation/Implementation.md

 ## 3. Class WilsonAlgo

 Generates a perfect maze using Wilson's algorithm based on looperased random walks.
 Starts by randomly picking a cell on the grid and marking it visited.
 Rnadomly chooses another cell and starts a loop-erased random walk.
 Once arrivind at a visited cell carves the path of the walk marking cells on the path as visited.
-Time O(n³), space O(n*m).
+Time O(n³), space O(nm).

 Constructor:
 WilsonsAlgo(rows, columns)